nolanlawson/optimize-js/README.md

 The bad news, though, is that these heuristics don't always work, because they're based on a greedy method of checking for a `'('` token immediately to the left of the function.
 (The parser avoids anything more intricate because it would amount to parsing the whole thing, negating the benefit of the pre-parse).
-In these kinds of cases (which include common module formats like UMD/Browserify/Webpack/etc.), the browser will actually parse the function _twice_, first as a pre-parse and second as a full parse.
+In cases without the paren (which include common module formats like UMD/Browserify/Webpack/etc.), the browser will actually parse the function _twice_, first as a pre-parse and second as a full parse.
 This means that the JavaScript code runs much more slowly overall, because more time is spent parsing than needs to be.
 See ["The cost of small modules"](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules/) for an idea of how bad this can get.